Helperbird/website/src/features/speech-to-text.md

 ---
 layout: templates/features.html
-title: Voice typing (speech to text) for Google Chrome, Firefox and Edge | Helperbird
+title: Voice typing (speech to text) extension -  Google Chrome, Firefox, Edge, iPad, iPhone
 description:
   Type text using your voice.
 Speak using your voice, and it will be typed into a notepad where you can edit it.